Divas-Sagta/Duplicate-Question-Pair-Identifier/README.md

 - Number of common words in question1 and question2
 - Common words ratio i.e. Number of common words in question1 and question2 / Total number of words in question1 and question2

-When we plot the common words ratio distribution, we can observe that common words ratio for non-duplicate and duplicate question pairs can be useful as they are neither overlapping completely nor separated apart ideally.
+Let's take a look at plot of common words ratio, we can observe that distibution for non-duplicate and duplicate question pairs can be useful as they are neither overlapping completely nor separated apart ideally.

 <div align="center">
   <img src="images/common_word_dist.png">